nv1t/blog/content/posts/2025-03-26-treadmill-telemetry.md

 # Turning Raw Logs into Clean Data

 To make the data easier to import into platforms like **Garmin**, **Strava**, or other fitness tracking tools, I wrote a simple aggregation script.
 It reads through all the individual daily CSV log files, extracts the relevant workout entries, and combines them into a single, clean summary.
-This aggregated output includes total distance, total workout time, and timestamps — making it much more convenient to convert into GPX, TCX, or other formats these platforms understand.
+This aggregated output includes total distance, total workout time, and timestamps, making it much more convenient to convert into GPX, TCX, or other formats these platforms understand.

 ![Workout summary showing final workout data and combined workout data.
 Final workout has ID dcd51360-f8c9-4169-8a02-40310eb16abb, with a distance of 4 meters and time of 16 seconds.
 Combined workout data starts at 2025-03-26 10:47:04, with total distance of 0.00 km and total time of 0 hours 0 minutes 16 seconds.](/img/2025/2025-03-26_10-49.png)